 Members of various Civil Defence services pose for a photo during an ARP exercise somewhere in Manchester in 1941.

 We have four double-diamond helmets; three white helmets for Decontamination (DC), Casualty Service (CS) and Rescue (R) plus a yellow-helmeted Gas Identification Service (GIS).
 The Rescue Squad Leader also has a peculiar armband.
 The two gents are the right are from a Rescue Squad and the gentleman far left has a Civil Defence armband.
 A few bluette overalls are being worn by the Decontamination and Rescue Leaders and the gent on the far left.
 Image from the Manchester Libraries collection (CC BY 40).
+A rare survivor is this REGIONAL COLUMN helmet.
+See this page about the Civil Defence Reserve (Mobile Reserve & Regional Columns).

 The helmet sold for £135 (incl. shipping) on eBay, in February 2025.
 A fine study of a typical early-war ARP Warden.
 This unnamed gentleman is wearing bluette overalls with the oval ARP breast badge plus a LAMBETH area title.
 His whistle is attached to a white lanyard.
 He has the standard black helmet with a white 'W'.